 After teaching your teen the basics of saving money, the next step is to discuss potential goals to save up for.
 These may include college, vacations, a car or another big purchase.

 Delayed gratification can be tough, but getting your teen excited about a “dream purchase” can make budgeting feel less like a chore.
-Here are some resources to help you and your teen build a budget that fits their goals.

 Opening a savings account